dependableai744-cmd/DependableAIProject/README.md

 ## What Is This Project?

-This project is about making AI question-answering systems safer when it comes to personal data.
+This project is about making RAG systems safer when it comes to personal data.
 We built a privacy layer that prevents AI from accidentally leaking sensitive information like names, email addresses, phone numbers, or social security numbers.

 Modern AI systems called **RAG (Retrieval-Augmented Generation)** work by searching through a collection of documents and using what they find to answer your questions.
 The problem is — if those documents contain private information, the AI will repeat that information back in its answers, even when it shouldn't.